noam120606/base-nodejs-webserver/README.md

 ## Can i take it ?

 YES !
-It's for you, i know it's not the best you can find but the easiest.
+It's for you, i know it's not the best you can find but the easiest. just one thing important : if you're making a public website, place a link of this repo or my website somewhere, like in footer or a credit page

 ## Who did this ?
   - [noam120606](https://noam120606.fr)